caio-videmelo/webScraperSpiderBot/README.md

 # Web Scraper Spider Bot

-This project is a web scraper built with Scrapy, designed to extract quotes from Goodreads.
-The spider navigates through multiple pages of quotes and exports the data into a CSV file.
+This project contains a Scrapy spider designed to scrape quotes from the Goodreads website.
+The spider extracts quotes, authors, and tags, and exports the scraped data into multiple formats: CSV, XML, and JSON.

 ## Project Structure
 scrapy_project/